robert-koch-institut/igsupload/README.md

 igs upload --csv /path/to/metadata.csv --config /path/to/.env --log /path/to/new/log.csv
 ```

-Show small introduction in console:
+Show a small introduction with:

 ```bash
 igsupload intro